62.6 GHz ScAlN Solidly Mounted Acoustic Resonators

 The device fabrication flow chart can be found in [Fig.~\ref{fig:fabrication}(a)-(e)].
 Device fabrication starts with a single-mask mesa etch and backfill sequence.
 The active region was defined by UV photolithography and patterned by ion milling to etch away \ce{ScAlN} and the buried \ce{Pt} outside of the region of interest.
 Without stripping the resist, a layer of \ce{SiO2} backfill was deposited by PECVD at \SI{100}{\celsius}; lift-off produced a self-aligned planarization and isolation around the resonator.
 The top \ce{Pt} electrode (targeting \SI{40}{nm} to match the buried layer) was patterned using UV photolithography, electron-beam evaporation, and lift-off.
 Finally, a \SI{300}{nm} \ce{Al} was deposited in the contact pad region to reduce probe resistance.
 The optical images of the fabricated device and zoomed-in active regions are shown in Fig.~\ref{fig:fabrication}(f) and (g), respectively.

 The fabricated devices were characterized using GGB ground–signal–ground (GSG) probes connected to a 67 GHz Keysight vector network analyzer (VNA).
 The VNA is calibrated to the probe plane using a standard GGB CS-5 calibration substrate.
 Two-port $S$-parameters were measured from \SI{1} to \SI{67}{GHz} and converted to $Y$-parameters.
-Devices were measured as a series element; no pad de‑embedding was applied beyond CS‑5 calibration
+Devices were measured as a series element; no pad de‑embedding was applied beyond CS‑5 calibration.
 Figure~\ref{fig:admittance_meas}(a) shows the measured wideband admittance.
 A clear series resonance appears at $\SI{62.6}{GHz}$ followed by an antiresonance at $\SI{63.8}{GHz}$.
 Figures~\ref{fig:admittance_meas}(b) and (c) zoom into the third-order (TE3) mode.
 The first-order TE (TE1) mode is also visible at \SI{11.7}{GHz}.

 A modified Butterworth–Van Dyke circuit fitting is applied here, with routing parasitics (\(L_s\), \(R_s\)), static capacitance \(C_0\), and motional branches for TE1, TE2, and TE3 modes \cite{10718726}.
 The fitting yields the extracted circuit parameters summarized in Table~\ref{tab:fit_params}.
-Note that both the amplitude and phase of the admittance are used for modeling to achieve higher accuracy.
+Both the amplitude and phase of the admittance are used for modeling to achieve higher accuracy.
+The fit is weighted to prioritize the \SI{60}{GHz} resonance and shows reduced agreement below \SI{40}{GHz}, likely due to additional frequency-dependent parasitics in the two-port pad/interconnect structure beyond the present compact model, which will be addressed in future work through improved test structures and modeling.
 A coupling of $k^{2}=\SI{0.8}{\%}$ is achieved.
 Here, a rather large fitted $Q$ value of over 100 is obtained for the third-order TE mode, but given the large $R_s$, this value is less reliable.
 Instead, the phase-derived Bode quality factor\cite{9593620} peaks at $Q=50.91$ at \SI{63.75}{GHz} [Fig.~\ref{fig:admittance_meas}(d)], leading to an overall high $f \cdot Q$ product of $3.13 \times 10^{12}$.